Car Temperature Gauge Goes Up And Down While Driving? Here’s Why

 5. Leaking Coolant

-Leaking coolant could be a result of a bad radiator or head gasket.
+Leaking coolant could be a result of a bad radiator, head gasket, or coolant temperature sensor.
 The first step to take is to have your mechanic inspect the car to determine the cause of the leak and repair it.
-This should stop the fluctuations in your car temperature guage.

 A cracked or broken radiator can cause hot coolant to leak out onto nearby parts causing them to overheat as well which can damage their functionality permanently or lead them to failure if left unattended long enough.